Diphenhydramine Hcl Drug Details (Generic)

 Where should I keep my medicine?

-What may interact with Alka-Seltzer Plus Allergy?
+What may interact with Chlorpheniramine?

 They need to know if you have any of these conditions:

-Visit your doctor or health care professional for regular check ups.
-Tell your doctor if your symptoms do not improve or if they get worse.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.

 Where should I keep my medicine?

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Keep container closed tightly.
-Throw away any unused medicine after the expiration date.
+Keep container tightly closed.
+Throw away any unused medication after the expiration date.

-Naramin Warnings (Brand)
+Child dimetapp cough-Allergy Warnings (Brand)

 What may interact with Diphenhydramine?

--other medicines for cold, cough or allergy
+-Other medications for cold, cough, or allergy

 They need to know if you have any of these conditions:

--pain or difficulty passing urine
+-Pain or difficulty passing urine

 What should I watch for while using Diphenhydramine?